robotsasfurniture/drive-base/README.md

 this code controls a mecanum drive base for the robots as furniture project

-this program is based on the RCMv2 template: https://github.com/rcmgames/rcmv2
+this program is based on the [RCMv2 wifi controlled robot template](https://github.com/rcmgames/rcmv2) amd uses the [JMotor library](https://github.com/joshua-8/JMotor) for controlling the motors of the drivebase